pingcap/tidb/docs/design/2020-04-17-sql-sequence.md

 Sequence binlog is triggered by both `nextval` and `setval` functions when the update reaches the storage directly rather than in the cache.

 Sequence binlog is not a sort of `DML` binlog, but mocked as a kind of `DDL` `job` by specifying the job id equal to -1 specially.
-Therefore, the drainer won't take it for granted that it's a real ddl job and it should be occurred in ddl history queue.
+Therefore, the drainer won't take it for granted that it's a real ddl job and appears in ddl history queue.

 ### Sequence Performance